mattfreed/IDD-Fa18-Lab1/README.md

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**

      The device is powered by a a 120v wall socket adaptor.
 There is a 5v relay in the device that regulates the 120v from flowing to the next device.
-The device takes in the 120v and sens 5v to the computer chip, as it works on 5v logic.
+The device takes in the 120v and sends 5v to the computer chip, as it works on 5v logic.

 **d.
 Is information stored in your device?
 Where?
 How?**